-To start, you need to specify which jurisdiction's "rules" you want to follow.
+To start, you need to specify which jurisdiction's 'rules' you want to follow.
 In most cases, this will be the jurisdiction in which your project is located, but there may be a few exceptions.
 For example, if your project is located in unincorporated Santa Clara County, outside of any city's Urban Service Area or Sphere of Influence, you would likely choose Unincorporated County rules.
-However, if your project falls in a County "island" (i.e., an unincorporated area that is all or mostly surrounded by a city, such as San Jose) you would likely choose that city's rules.
+However, if your project falls in a County 'island' (i.e., an unincorporated area that is all or mostly surrounded by a city, such as San José) you would likely choose that city's rules.
 It is recommended that you consult with the jurisdiction in which your project is located to confirm which rules to select.

 You need to know the general location of your project to zoom in on the map, or the Assessor's Parcel Number (APN) or APNs to enter manually.
 If you know an address near the project site, you can type it in the search bar at the top of the map.
-The SCC VMT Evaluation Tool will locate the address on the interactive map, and you will be able to highlight the parcels to be evaluated.
-The SCC VMT Evaluation Tool will identify APNs for the parcels highlighted.
+The tool will zoom in to the address on the map, you can select the parcels to be evaluated, and the tool will provide APNs for the parcels you select.
+Alternatively, you can type the APN or APNs into the box on the left side of the screen.

-You also need to know your project's land use and quantities (e.g., number of single-family or multi-family dwelling units, or thousands of square feet of non-residential uses).
+In addition to selecting your project site, to get started you also need to know your project's land use and quantities - number of single-family or multi-family dwelling units, or thousands of square feet (KSF) of non-residential uses.